Frequently Asked Questions

 The employer has a duty to accommodate to the point of “undue hardship”.
 Factors that can be used in determining whether the accommodation would pose an undue hardship are: employee and customer safety, financial cost, interchangeability of the workforce and facilities, disruption of a collective agreement, disruption of services to the public, the morale of other employees, and the size of the employer’s operation.

-Because these obligations are very specific to the individual organization and to the individual requesting the accommodation, you may wish to seek legal advice, or to contact us.
+Because these obligations are very specific to the individual organization and to the individual requesting the accommodation, you may wish to seek legal advice.

 Employees are often concerned about the act of retaliation (a negative or harmful response to an action taken by someone) due to their complaint or involvement with the Commission Employees may fear that their employer will punish them in some way for filing a human rights complaint.